Let’s Learn Radial Shockwave Treatment

 If you have pain, you may have researched everything you could to find an answer.
 In your research, you may have found out about radial shockwave treatment.
 A new treatment option that’s now widely used, you should learn a few things before diving into this relief method.

 Also known as RSWT, radial shockwave therapy has been around since the 1980’s, but didn’t make its way over until the last ten years due to costs.
-Kidney stones were one of the original ailments that shockwaves were developed to treat, and then researchers grew the idea from there.
+Kidney stones were one of the original ailments that shockwaves were developed to treat (learn more about kidney disease treatment here), and then researchers grew the idea from there.
 Being one of the most advanced in the industry, the right facility will invest in the therapy system to deliver quality relief for their patients.

 Don’t worry – you won’t have to put your finger in an electrical outlet.
 Unlike the name, shockwave therapy utilizes a radial shockwave, and you don’t actually get shocked.
 In short, it’s a type of sound wave that happens when the speed of sound is reached.
 When the object (you) reaches the speed of sound, a wave is physically generated and treats the area in pain.

 While you won’t be running at the speed of sound, an applicator and compressor helps bring this to a civilian level.
 The compressor and applicator are used to generate the soundwave to you, and transmit via soluble gel into the area that’s in pain.